oalekseev/CalciteRestAPIAdapter/README.md

 # CalciteRestAPIAdapter

-CalciteRestAPIAdapter is designed to retrieve data from REST services using standard SQL syntax.
-It uses the [Apache Calcite](https://calcite.apache.org/) framework, which enables the creation of adapters for various data sources via the JDBC interface.
+**CalciteRestAPIAdapter** enables data retrieval from REST services using standard SQL syntax.
+It builds on the [Apache Calcite](https://calcite.apache.org/) framework, which allows the creation of adapters for diverse data sources through JDBC.

-Challenge was the unpredictable nature of REST services and their request formats.
-To address this, it utilizes Apache Freemarker as a template engine for forming the actual REST request.
-This means that the application does not have to be rebuilt or redeployed when supporting a new REST source; instead, a user only needs to provide an XML configuration file for the new REST service, defining the request template using Freemarker.

-The adapter provides SQL access to REST APIs, with configuration details defined in XML files.
-Each XML file describes the service, its tables, fields, data types, and the mapping between REST responses and SQL table fields.
+**Key Features:**
+- SQL access to arbitrary REST APIs via dynamic configuration.
+- Flexible adaptation to any REST service without code changes.
+- Uses Apache Freemarker for customizable REST request body generation.

+A main challenge with REST services is their varied, often unpredictable request formats.
+To solve this, the adapter relies on Freemarker templates: a new REST source is supported simply by providing an XML configuration describing its request structure—no rebuild and redeploy is needed.

+Configurations (XML files) define:
+- Service description
+- Available tables
+- Fields and types
+- Mapping REST responses to SQL tables

 Below is an example XML file for REST API – `OrdersService` with `users` and `orders` tables: